CrowdHailer/iridescence/README.md

 #### Initialization
 1. The `config.ru` loads the core application from `app/application.rb`
 2. The core application file loads gems and sets up enviroment with `config/boot.rb`
-3. The application loads all app wide middleware
+3. The application inherits from the base controller
 4. The application loads and mounts all controllers

 **NB**